In this article, Célia Vepori Lucciardi, facialist and founder of the A Perla Rara Institute, reveals how to enjoy the sun safely!

 The dangers of overexposure

 Overexposure to the sun can have serious consequences for the skin.
-Besides sunburn, it can cause long-term damage such as premature aging, age spots and an increased risk of skin cancer.
+In addition to sunburn, it can cause long-term damage such as premature aging, pigment spots and an increased risk of skin cancer.
 It is therefore essential to protect yourself adequately and limit the time spent in the sun.

 III.
 Actinic aging: associated risks